Key Takeaways

 Discovery by William Herschel

-Uranus holds the distinction of being the first planet discovered with a telescope.
+Uranus was the first planet discovered with a telescope.
 On March 13, 1781, British astronomer William Herschel was conducting a systematic survey of the night sky from his garden in Bath, England, when he noticed an unusual object that didn't behave like a star.
 Initially, Herschel thought he had discovered a comet, but further observations revealed that the object had a circular orbit beyond Saturn.

 This discovery doubled the known size of the solar system overnight and marked a pivotal moment in astronomical history.
 Herschel originally wanted to name the planet "Georgium Sidus" (George's Star) after King George III, but the astronomical community eventually settled on Uranus, continuing the tradition of naming planets after Greek and Roman deities.
 Uranus is named after the ancient Greek god of the sky, the father of Saturn and grandfather of Jupiter.